rexhip/rexhip/docs/Readme.md

 ### Extended modbus library for Siemens PLC's.

 The library makes it possible to split a program into reusable function blocks for each modbus device.
 This blocks can later be reused and combined in new programs.
 Together with a clean and simple api this speed up devopment significantly.
 The concept is called «station blocks» or just «SB».
+Other nice features are listed below:

  - Reduce idle time, by skipping queries that has led to recurring timeouts, retries will be done occasionally.
  - Logging features for development and debugging.